tidiosky/mininet-wifi/README.md

 ![](https://github.com/ramonfontes/miscellaneous/blob/master/mininet-wifi/mininet-wifi-logo.png)

+### Forked version of Mininet-wifi for enabling Containernet-Wifi and Vim-Emu wifi integration.

 ### About Mininet-WiFi
 Mininet-WiFi is a fork of Mininet (http://mininet.org/) which allows the using of both WiFi Stations and Access Points.
 Mininet-WiFi only add wifi features and you can work with it like you were working with Mininet.